Basic Trope: A power which seems weak at first glance, until you consider the creative applications of it.

 Occulsion can turn invisible, but his real talent is that he can turn anything invisibe, which he can use to set up sneak attacks by his allies, seemingly pull tools or weapons out of nowhere, or just cause foes to run headfirst into a telephone pole they didn't know was there.
 There's also no way to know when he's using his powers, and he's not above abusing this fact for the sake of paranoia-inducing mind games.

 Monkey Master has the power to telepathically control monkeys.
 This extends to apes, humans, and thus 80% of all earth’s superheros, not to mention any Killer Space Monkeys that come by.
-Then, to everyone’s surprise and especially Monkey Master, GOD is an ape and is promptly put under his mental dominion.
+Then, to everyone’s surprise and especially Monkey Master, one of the gods is an ape and is promptly put under his mental dominion.

 Thunder-dragoon has the power to control electromagnetism.
 Seeing as the four fundamental forces are controlled by such, he eventually becomes a Reality Warper.